aaronkyle/social-development/thematic-issues/social-impact-assessment/methodology/methods_proactive-planning.md

 It is critical to design surveys to withstand scrutiny across disciplines.

-Regretablly, a survey of publicly-availble tools for social performance evaluation suugests that there really is no 'standard approach' to social performance evaluation. <!--Nor should there be, really -->
+Regrettably, a survey of publicly-available tools for social performance evaluation suggests that there really is no 'standard approach' to social performance evaluation. <!--Nor should there be, really -->

 Not finding what I was looking for on the web concerning socio-economic survey design, I started writing about it [here](https://github.com/aaronkyle/social-development/tree/master/context/thematic-issues/social-impact-assessment/baseline-studies).